CalmDownKarm/perpetualwhitebelt/about.md

 ---
 My name is Karmanya Aggarwal, I'm currently a developer at Gramener in Hyderabad, India.
 For most things my language of choice is Python.

-This blog is primarily intended to chronicle what I learn about machine learning, my experiments with data visualization in my downtime and various side projects that get involved in.
+This blog is to help me organize my thoughts, help hold myself accountable to goals that I set, chronicle my side projects and just about everything in between.

 Most things I post here will have code samples on my [github](https://github.com/calmdownkarm)